arfath29/Ekart-project/README.md

 ## CI/CD Pipeline
 The project includes a comprehensive Jenkins pipeline that automates the following stages:

-1. Git Checkout: Cloning the project repository.
+1. ### Git Checkout: Cloning the project repository.
-2. Compile: Compiling the project using Maven.
+2. ### Compile: Compiling the project using Maven.
-3. Test: Running unit tests to ensure code quality.
+3. ### Test: Running unit tests to ensure code quality.
-4. File System Scan: Scanning the file system for vulnerabilities using Trivy.
+4. ### File System Scan: Scanning the file system for vulnerabilities using Trivy.
-5. SonarQube Analysis: Performing static code analysis to detect bugs, code smells, and security vulnerabilities.
+5. ### SonarQube Analysis: Performing static code analysis to detect bugs, code smells, and security vulnerabilities.
-6. Quality Gate: Ensuring the code meets the quality standards set by SonarQube.
+6. ### Quality Gate: Ensuring the code meets the quality standards set by SonarQube.
-7. Build: Packaging the application using Maven.
+7. ### Build: Packaging the application using Maven.
-8. Publish to Nexus: Deploying the build artifacts to a Nexus repository.
+8. ### Publish to Nexus: Deploying the build artifacts to a Nexus repository.
-9. Build & Tag Docker Image: Creating and tagging Docker images.
+9. ### Build & Tag Docker Image: Creating and tagging Docker images.
-10. Docker Image Scan: Scanning Docker images for vulnerabilities using Trivy.
+10. ### Docker Image Scan: Scanning Docker images for vulnerabilities using Trivy.
-11. Push Docker Image: Pushing Docker images to a Docker registry.
+11. ### Push Docker Image: Pushing Docker images to a Docker registry.
-12. Deploy to Kubernetes: Deploying the application to a Kubernetes cluster.
+12. ### Deploy to Kubernetes: Deploying the application to a Kubernetes cluster.
-13. Verify the Deployment: Ensuring the deployment is successful by checking the status of pods and services.
+13. ### Verify the Deployment: Ensuring the deployment is successful by checking the status of pods and services.
-Access the Project
 ## Pipeline

 ```groovy